 The mosaic is dated from the IVth to the VIth centuries.
 It depicts a man wearing a toga, the garment of Roman senators and magistrates which was no longer in use when the mosaic was made, but was a symbol of authority.
 Optimus, the name of the dead could be instead an adjective as it means "best" and it was used in Deo Optimo Maximo, the traditional Pagan dedication.
 The man portrayed in the mosaic is often referred to as Bishop Optimus because of the position of his right hand fingers which are shown in the act of blessing (you can see it better in a mosaic at Cefal¨ in Sicily).

 The image used as background for this page shows a dove in another Christian funerary mosaic.

-Museum of the Christian Necropolis: (left) head of Attis, high priest of Cybele; (centre) ivory doll found in a tomb (IIIrd or IVth century); (right) gravestone of M. Aurelius Lucilius (late IInd or early IIIrd century); he was an army veteran who served in five legions for a total of 40 years ("stipendiorum XXXX")
+Museum of the Christian Necropolis: (left) head of Attis, high priest of Cybele; (centre) ivory doll found in a tomb (IIIrd or IVth century - see a similar one in Rome); (right) gravestone of M. Aurelius Lucilius (late IInd or early IIIrd century); he was an army veteran who served in five legions for a total of 40 years ("stipendiorum XXXX")

 The Cathedral seen from the top of the Praetorium

 The cathedral church is at present the only building